-The power supply output voltages must stay within the following voltage limits when operating at steady state and dynamic loading conditions.
+The power supply output voltages stay within the following voltage limits when operating at steady state and dynamic loading conditions.
 These limits include the peak-peak ripple/noise.
-These shall be measured at the output connectors.
+These are measured at the output connectors.

-Table 87.
+Table 92.
 Voltage Regulation Limits